elizabeth-poggie/elizabeth-poggie/_content/notes/19-W24-intro-to-programming.md

 ## Main Window

-Notice that once you open your project, you have a `MainWindow.xaml` and `MainWindow.xaml.cs` file
+Notice that once you open your project, you have a `MainWindow.xaml` and `MainWindow.xaml.cs` file.
 The `.xaml.cs` file is the "code behind" your user interface `.xaml` file.
 They work together to create an application

 ## What does this mean for us?

 In our `.xaml` file we are going to be putting things like text boxes and buttons.
 In the `.xaml.cs` file we are going to tell what the program to do when those visual elements are interacted with.

 # User Interfaces

-How do i add UI elements to our application?
+## How do i add UI elements to our application?

 Open up the `Toolbox` on the left hand side of your application.
 Here you will notice a bunch of fun elements that you can add to your `.xaml` file.
 Navigate to the `.xaml` and start by taking a `TextBlock` and dragging it onto the main UI window in the top center view of your application.